-When looking at design for your home, more people are now conscious on the origin of the material, and many producers of furniture have caught on to this trend.
+When looking at a design for your home, more people are now conscious of the origin of the material, and many producers of furniture have caught on to this trend.
 This means that the market is also becoming less transparent, with furniture companies promoting themselves as ‘green’ and the consumer becoming increasingly confused.
 But how do you know if your new chair, table or bed base is indeed sustainable?
 Founders of “For the Common Goods”, Angie and Tommy, explain.

 Q: What is the difference between green and sustainable?

 “Green” and “Sustainable” are sometimes used interchangeably but they aren’t the same thing.
 We think of green furniture as being focused on the impact on the environment, and sustainable furniture as going beyond environmental impact.
-Green furniture can mean for example furniture that have reduced or low carbon footprint, and furniture made using recycled or recyclable material.
+Green furniture can mean for example furniture that has reduced or low carbon footprint, and furniture made using recycled or recyclable material.
 Sustainability, on the other hand, concerns itself with the bigger picture.
 Sustainability is caring about the life cycle of a finished product – whether the materials used renewable and sourced responsibly, whether the manufacturing practices are respectful of resources and benefit local communities, how the product was packaged and shipped, and what can happen to it at the end of its lifespan.

 Q: What should I look for if I want to buy sustainable furniture in Singapore?

 There are product certification consumers can look out for, such as Forest Stewardship Council (FSC), a certification system for responsible forestry and wood sourcing, and GREENGUARD, a certification system for products and materials that have low chemical emissions.

 Q: Wood is always the one we look for when thinking sustainable, are there any other materials used in sustainable design, that would be worth looking at?